buddypress/buddypress/src/readme.txt

 = Where can I get the bleeding edge version of BuddyPress? =

-Check out the development trunk of BuddyPress via Subversion, from <a href="https://buddypress.svn.wordpress.org/trunk/">https://buddypress.svn.wordpress.org/trunk/</a>
+Check out the development trunk of BuddyPress from Subversion at <a href="https://buddypress.svn.wordpress.org/trunk/">https://buddypress.svn.wordpress.org/trunk/</a>, or clone from Git at https://buddypress.git.wordpress.org/.

 = How does BuddyPress make money? =